AntennaHouse/ahfsettings/README.md

 ### oXygen XML Editor

 When you open an Option Setting File – where the document element is `formatter-config` in no namespace – oXygen will automatically validate the document against the Relax NG schema.

+The Oxygen framwork provides a template Option Setting File.
+Unused elements may be deleted from your Option Setting File.

 ## License